Climate change harms health worldwide as millions swelter

 Nick Watts, executive director of the Lancet Countdown, said there could be a few benefits from warmer temperatures, such as fewer deaths from winter cold in nations from Russia to Canada.

-The Lancet study also said that the air in 87% of all cities, home to billions of people, exceeded pollution guidelines set by the WHO.
+The Lancet study also said that the air in 87 per cent of all cities, home to billions of people, exceeded pollution guidelines set by the WHO.
 Fossil fuels release both toxins and heat-trapping carbon dioxide when burnt.

 Johan Rockstrom, director of the Stockholm Resilience Centre and who was not involved in the Lancet study, said the report could bolster efforts to limit pollution in cities from Beijing to Mexico City.